Imran-Sehic/Demir-Art-Spring-Boot/README.md

 # Demir-Art-Spring-Boot

 ## This is the backend part of the Demir-art application.<br>
-The application's backend is built using Spring Boot with Java.
+The application's backend is built using Spring Boot with Java and communicates to a MySQL database.
 The backend itself is hosted on Heroku.<br>
 Here is the link of the application itself - <a href="https://demirart-app.web.app">Click here</a><br>
 And here is the link to the frontend code - <a href="https://github.com/Imran-Sehic/Demir-Art-Angular">Click here</a><br>
 And if you are from Bosnia and Herzegovina you can even buy an artwork.
 The seller is shipping countrywide! 😁<br><br>